KiptoonKipkurui/open-research-assistant/readme.md

   source env/bin/activate
   ```
   <li>Install required packages</li>
   This application utilizes a couple of packages defined in the <a href="./requirements.txt">requirements file</a>.
-They cann be installed by the following command
+They can be installed by the following command

   ```sh
   pip install -r requirements.txt